 1 – “The Reformer”

-Internalizes, or focuses inwardly, their anger.
+Internalizes, or focuses their anger, inwardly.
 This leads to a perfectionistic streak.
 Since they give themselves no mercy, they tend to be judgmental of others, as well.
 1’s are principled, purposeful, self-controlled and perfectionistic.

 2 – “The Helper”

-Externalizes, or focuses outwardly, their shame.
+Externalizes, or focuses their shame, outwardly.
 Their shame is your problem, and thus your problem to solve.
 If you can give them enough feedback that they’re of value to you, it soothes their soul.
 They’ll do whatever they can to get that feedback and so are often totally focused on getting others needs met and neglecting their own.
 2’s are generous, demonstrative, people-pleasing and possessive.

 3 – “The Achiever”